 - Are there specific views/filters to add to support your business process?

 - Are there questions that came up as you shared the results that need additional views?

 Often we see questions evolve quickly after seeing the results for the first time.
 With this foundation in place, refining the results to segment by a new area or add a new analytic view can also occur very quickly.

 With the analytic foundation, there is also an opportunity to tackle the next business priority or take the talent acquistion analytics to the next level – tying candidate information to employee progression.
 This is where analysis goes beyond the quality candidate to look at candidate characteristics in a quality hire.
 For example, what recruiting sources yield high performing employees?
 In other how-to-guides we dig into the analytics and data required to drive quality analysis from candidate to hire.

 Bringing Talent Acquisition Analytics All Together

 Getting started with talent acquisition analytics can be daunting.
-There’s lots of data and little time to determine how to use it effectively.
+There’s lots of data from disparate systems and little time to determine how to use it effectively.
 But when you do, you’ll improve your ability to attract, progress and hire quality candidates.